Happy to have you with us, the Rush Limbaugh program, a program that meets and surpasses all audience expectations on a daily basis.

 They don't want to hear that the Republicans are saying the right thing.

-That's not gonna that's not gonna bring them over.
+That's not going to bring them over.

-Now they're a little bit different than the kooks.
+Now, they're a little bit different than the kooks.

-None of these groups, the fringe kook blogosphere base, the Hillary triangulators, the third-way crowd that we've been talking about today, the move-on Deniacs, and the Reagan Democrats.
+None of these groups, the fringe kook blogosphere base, the Hillary Triangulators, the Third Way crowd that we've been talking about today, the Move-On Deniacs, and the Reagan Democrats.

 How are you going to unify that crowd?